jacquessham/ScotchWhisky/README.md

 ## Whisky Analysis by Lapointe and Legendre
-In the [Lapointe et Legendre folder](Lapointe_et_Legendre), we are going to revisit Lapointe and Legendre's paper <i>A classification of pure malt Scotch whiskies</i>.
-Coming soon...
+In the [Lapointe et Legendre folder](Lapointe_et_Legendre), we are going to revisit the clusting approach with the algorithm suggested by Lapointe and Legendre's paper <i>A classification of pure malt Scotch whiskies</i>.
+Our goal is to improve the recommendation application.